MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmLoadBalancerInboundNatRuleConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmLoadBalancerInboundNatRuleConfig** cmdlet creates an inbound network address translation (NAT) rule configuration for an azure_2 load balancer.
+The **New-AzureRmLoadBalancerInboundNatRuleConfig** cmdlet creates an inbound network address translation (NAT) rule configuration for an Azure load balancer.

 ## EXAMPLES